Skip to main content

 Which animals get West Nile virus?

 An infected mosquito can bite any animal, but not all animals will become infected.
-The disease most often affects birds (crows, ravens, magpies, and jays), but occasionally causes disease in other animals as well.
+The disease most often affects birds (crows, ravens, magpies, and jays) but occasionally causes disease in other animals as well.

-If you find a dead bird, particularly a crow or other corvid (i.e. raven, jay, or magpie) please call the California Department of Public Health hotline at 1-877-WNV-BIRD or submit an online report.
+If you find a dead bird, particularly a crow or other corvid (i.e. raven, jay, or magpie), please call the California Department of Public Health hotline at 1-877-WNV-BIRD or submit an online report.
 Not all birds will qualify for testing, but they will record all reports of dead birds.

 Horses are also susceptible to West Nile virus.
-The disease does not seem to be specific to a particular breed or age of horse.
+The disease does not seem to be specific to a particular breed or age of the horse.
 Many horses infected with West Nile virus will not develop any illness.
 Of those that do become ill, approximately 30% die or must be destroyed.
 If your horse becomes infected, it is not contagious to you or to other horses.
-Clinical signs can include a lack of coordination, stumbling, circling, falling, weakness or partial paralysis of limbs, muscle twitching (especially around nose and lips), an inability to rise, and grinding teeth.
+Clinical signs can include a lack of coordination, stumbling, circling, falling, weakness or partial paralysis of limbs, muscle twitching (especially around the nose and lips), an inability to rise, and grinding teeth.
 There are two different vaccinations available for horses.
 The timing of these vaccines is critical because they must be administered prior to disease exposure.
 Contact a veterinarian for advice.

 Does West Nile virus affect dogs and cats?